chnn/response/README.markdown

 ### Possible improvements to be made

 There is a [development board on Trello](https://trello.com/b/RmoQCeN3) with some ideas for further improving the app.
+Please note there's a lot of sloppy code; this project is simply a sandbox to play with some new technologies (Pusher and Twilio mainly.)